SilviaMYA/lodostour/README.md

-This project was bootstrapped with [Create React App].
+This is my first project in react, it was created using [Create React App] and the following technologies:

+FRONTEND:
+React, React Router, CSS, Bootstrap,...

+BACKEND:
+Node.js, Axios, Express

+API's
+Google Maps and Weather

+DATABASE:
+MongoDB

 ## Available Scripts